giljr/iss_tracking/README.md

-# iss_tracking Project:
+# iss_tracking_project:
-Python nternational Space Station (ISS) Tracking project in Python.
+Python International Space Station (ISS) Tracking project in Python.
 Dez, 2022.
 Based on: Angela Yu

 ## Project Description:
 This app will email you based on the event that the International Space Station (ISS)